Industrial Training Placement for Botany Students in Nigeria

 - Agricultural Farms/Companies

 - Botanical/Horticultural Gardens

 - Research and Plants Laboratories

 - Public/Private Gardens

 - Soil Analysis and Conservation Centres

 - Wildlife Conservation Centres

-Having known all these important tips, if you’re now ready to learn how you could easily secure possible SIWES placement for your agriculture, biotechnology or botany industrial training in Nigeria in 2019, then quickly read this post below.
+Having known all these important tips, if you’re now ready to learn how you could easily secure possible SIWES placement for your agriculture, biotechnology or botany industrial training in Nigeria this year, then quickly click and read the post below.